ShardianLabs/EphemeralNet/docs/cli-command-reference.md

   - `--ttl <seconds>`: Override the daemon default TTL for this upload.
   - `--help` / `-h`: Show usage and exit.
 - Behavioural notes:
-  - Files larger than 32 MiB (control-plane upload cap) are rejected.
+  - Files larger than the configured control-plane cap (`--max-store-bytes`, default 32 MiB) are rejected.
   - When PoW is enabled the client pre-computes an acceptable nonce.
   - Confirmation prompt can be auto-accepted via `--yes`.
 - Example: